getchip/PocketCHIP-Docs/source/includes/_using-derp.md

 ![Screenshot of GUI showing where to change mouse sensitivity](images/screencap_mousesettings.jpg)

 ### Language and Location
-CHIP with DERP comes with a default language of English.
-You can change the language and the location. <insert more info here>
+CHIP's operating system comes with a default language of English.
+You can change the language and the location. -insert more info here-

 ## Launching Installed Apps
-DERP comes prepackaged with many open-source applications to get you started.
+CHIP comes prepackaged with many open-source applications to get you started.
 It's easy to launch an application.
 You can select an application from the "Computer Things!" menu and select an app from the categories:

 ![Screenshot of GUI launching apps](images/screen_appfinder01.jpg)